dotnet/csharpstandard/standard/grammar.md

 ## A.1 General

-This annex contains the grammar productions found in the main document, including the optional ones for unsafe code.
-Productions appear here in the same order that they appear in the main document.
+This annex contains the grammar productions found in the specification, including the optional ones for unsafe code.
+Productions appear here in the same order in which they appear in the specification.

-## A.2 Lexical and syntactic grammar
+## A.2 Lexical grammar

 ```ANTLR

 input
     : input_section?
     ;